 - BF Skinner’s Baby Make Project (BoingBoing) — I got to read some of Skinner’s original writing on the Air-Crib recently and couple of things stuck out to me.
 First, it cracked me up.
 The article, published in 1959 in Cumulative Record, is written in the kind of extra-enthusiastic voice you’re used to hearing Makers use to describe particularly exciting DIY projects.

 - Wikiseat — awesome Maker education project. (via Claire Amos)

 - Redecentralize — project highlighting developers and software that disintermediates the ad-serving parasites preying on our human communication.

 - The Internet Will Suck All Creative Content Out of the World (David Byrne) — persuasively argued that labels are making all the money from streaming services like Spotify, et al. Musicians are increasingly suspicious of the money and equity changing hands between these services and record labels – both money and equity has been exchanged based on content and assets that artists produced but seem to have no say over.
 Spotify gave $500m in advances to major labels in the US for the right to license their catalogues.

-tags: business, decentralisation, education, hardware, history, maker, music, open source, psychology
+tags: business, education, hardware, maker, music, open source, psychology